m-dadej/MarSwitching.jl/paper/paper.md

 model = MSModel(y, k, intercept = "switching", exog_switching_vars = X[:,2])
 ```

 Thanks to Julia's multiple dispatch, the `generate_msm()` function works by either providing the parameters as in the first code chunk or using the previously estimated model.
-This is useful e.g. for assessing the statistical properties of the model by Monte Carlo simulation.
+This is useful, e.g., for assessing the statistical properties of the model by Monte Carlo simulation.

 ```Julia
 quantile(generate_msm(model, 1000)[1], 0.05)